Invarion/invarion-docs/docs/rapidplan/integrated-mapping/importing-roads.md

  **Note:** The Road Corners were placed with the satellite provider to trace the exact shape.

 3.When you are satisfied with your roads, add other necessary features such as lane markings.

- *For more information on how to use Lane Markers, see [Other Road Tools](/docs/rapidplan/other-road-tools/).*

 ![Completed_Plan_Satellite_on_Show_(Left)*Completed_Plan_No_Satellite*(Right)](./assets/Completed_Plan_Satellite_on_Show_(Left)_Completed_Plan_No_Satellite_(Right).png)